Long-Term Care Ombudsman Program

 • Provides information to the public

-The office of the State Long-Term Care Ombudsman of the Department of Aging and Disability Services advocates for quality of life and quality of care for residents in long-term care facilities.
-Residents and their families are served by developing and using the talents and efforts of specially trained volunteers, professionals, advocacy and membership organizations and regulatory agencies who are interested in long-term care and elder rights issues.
+The Texas Long-term Care Ombudsman Program advocates for optimal quality of life and quality of care for residents in nursing homes and assisted living facilities.
+Residents and their families are served by developing and using the talents of specially trained volunteers and paid staff to represent the interests of residents who live in nursing homes and assisted living facilities.